ispras/atr4s/README.md

 Spark 1.5+ (for Voting and PU-ATR)

 [Emory nlp4j](https://emorynlp.github.io/nlp4j/)

+([Apache OpenNLP](http://opennlp.apache.org/) is also supported, but preliminary experiments showed that its quality is not better than Emory nlp4j, while it is not thread-safe;
+if you are going to use OpenNLP, download models from Apache OpenNLP and place them into `src/main/resources`)

 ([Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) is also supported by [this helper](), which is moved to a separate project due to GPL licensing of Stanford CoreNLP).